National Security Review (CFIUS)

 The Bottom Line

-A National Security Review is the ultimate veto in the world of cross-border dealmaking.
-Led by CFIUS, this opaque but powerful process ensures that foreign investment does not compromise U.S. safety.
-For executives and investors, it represents a major regulatory hurdle that can delay, modify, or kill a transaction.
-In an era of heightened geopolitical competition, the definition of "national security" continues to expand, making the CFIUS review a central component of due diligence for any global merger or acquisition.
-Ignoring it can be a costly mistake.
+A National Security Review is the ultimate and most powerful veto in the world of cross-border dealmaking and global capital flows.
+Primarily led by the opaque but formidable CFIUS, this process ensures that the rapid pace of foreign investment does not inadvertently compromise the technological edge or physical safety of the United States.
+For corporate executives and global investors, it represents a major and often unpredictable regulatory hurdle that has the potential to significantly delay, fundamentally modify, or even completely kill a multi-billion dollar transaction.
+In an era of heightened and evolving geopolitical competition, the functional definition of "national security" continues to expand into data and infrastructure, making the CFIUS review a central and non-negotiable component of legal due diligence for any global merger or acquisition.
+In this high-stakes environment, ignoring the possibility of a national security review can be a costly and catastrophic mistake for any global firm.

 At a Glance